Jollerprutt/proxmox-node/README.md

 ## 1.00 Proxmox Base OS Installation
-Its best to install Proxmox OS in a Raid 1 configuration using two SSDs on your primary host.
+Its best to install Proxmox OS in a Raid 1 configuration using two SSDs on your primary node.
 Then if one SSD fails you have disk redunancy.

-The primary host is your work horse with the fastest CPU and most memory because its hosts pfSense (OpenVPN gateway, HA Proxy, pfBlockerNG & PiHole blocker etc) and if your chose the **Route B** option its also your NAS file server.
+The primary node is your work horse with the fastest CPU and most memory because its hosts pfSense (OpenVPN gateway, HA Proxy, pfBlockerNG & PiHole blocker etc) and if your chose the **Route B** option its also your NAS file server.

 Secondary hosts can have single SSDs.